efecaliss/COACHIFY/README.md

 Additional data (e.g., session length, meeting format) will be collected via a short mentor survey.
 All personally identifiable information (names, contact details) will be anonymized or replaced with generic IDs to ensure privacy.

+A more detailed version of this report, including statistical results and visualizations, is provided in the report folder of this repository.
 ## 4. Key Factors to Be Analyzed
 Based on preliminary discussion and domain knowledge, we will focus on these 7 factors: